ikmdev/fhir-server/installing-docker.md

 ## Check System Requirements:

 Before installing Docker on Windows, ensure that your system meets the following requirements:
-* Ensure that Hyper-V are features enabled in your BIOS
+* Ensure that Hyper-V are features enabled in your BIOS (if applicable)
-* One of the following operating systems:
+* It is suggested you use one of the tested operating systems:
-    * Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later) .
+    * Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
-* Virtualization must be enabled in BIOS settings.
+    * MacOS 14+
+    * Ubuntu Linux

 ## Uninstall Previous versions of Docker